tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/购买指南/计费项与计费方式/计费项介绍_intl_en.md

 **Idle provisioned concurrency fees = number of idle instances * configured memory size * idle duration * idle provisioned concurrency unit price**

 - **Number of idle instances**: SCF counts the maximum concurrency of a version at a 10-second granularity.
 The number of idle instances is calculated by subtracting the maximum concurrency from the number of currently started provisioned instances.
 The calculation formula is as follows: number of idle instances = max(number of started provisioned instances - number of concurrent instances, 0).
-- **Configured memory size**: the memory size configured for the provisioned concurrency of the function.
+- **Configured memory size**: The memory size configured for the provisioned concurrency of the function.
-- **Idle duration**: the idle duration of the provisioned concurrency.
+- **Idle duration**: The idle duration of the provisioned concurrency.
-- **Idle provisioned concurrency price**: see [Pricing](https://intl.cloud.tencent.com/document/product/583/12281).
+- **Idle provisioned concurrency price**: See [Pricing](https://intl.cloud.tencent.com/zh/document/product/583/12281).

 >?
 Idle provisioned concurrency is calculated in GBs (GB-second).

 The provisioned concurrency feature only charges small idle fees for the instances that have been configured and started but are not in use, **while no additional fees are charged for the instances that have been configured and are in use**.
 In other words, only when the number of provisioned instances is greater than the number of concurrent instances for the current version will idle fees be incurred.
+For examples, see [Billing Example](https://intl.cloud.tencent.com/zh/document/product/583/44256?has_map=1#.E8.AE.A1.E8.B4.B9.E7.A4.BA.E4.BE.8B).

-## Fees of Other Services
+## Fees for Other Products

-If you use other services such as CMQ, CKafka, API Gateway, and COS when using SCF, fees will be calculated according to the billing rules of the actually used services.
+If you use other products such as CMQ, CKafka, API Gateway, and COS when using SCF, fees will be calculated according to the billing rules of the actually used products.